-The PV diagram along the minor axis (see bottom panel of Figure \ref{fig6cc}) shows strong non-circular motions within r$_{\rm out}\sim$0.3\arcsec~(0.5 kpc) of the galaxy.
+The PV diagram along the minor axis (see bottom panel of Figure \ref{fig6cc}) shows strong noncircular motions within r$_{\rm out}\sim$0.3\arcsec~(0.5 kpc) of the galaxy.
 These motions have maximum velocities of 250 and -180 km~s$^{-1}$, mainly redshifted to the E and blueshifted to the W. This can be seen also from the residual map shown in Figure \ref{fig6aa}.
-Since the E is the far side, this corresponds to either outflowing gas in the CO disc plane or vertical inflowing gas.
-As in the case of J1356, we favour the first scenario based on the high radial velocities, of up to 250 km~s$^{-1}$, and the lack of line-splitting in the PV diagrams.
+Since the E is the far side, this corresponds to either outflowing gas in the CO disk plane or vertical inflowing gas.
+As in the case of J1356, we favor the first scenario based on the high radial velocities, of up to 250 km~s$^{-1}$, and the lack of line splitting in the PV diagrams.